centrahq/api-documentation/pages/06.plugins/04.klarna/docs.md

 * Minimum value is 1 minute
 * Maximum value is 20 minutes

-When upsell `time limit` is out Centra sends Order Confirmation email to the customer.
+When upsell `time limit` runs out, Centra sends Order Confirmation email to the customer.

 #### Customization of Klarna Checkout widget